usuaero/AirfoilDatabase/docs/source/creating_input_files.md

 >>Describes the geometry of the airfoil.
 >>
 >>**"outline_points" : str or array, optional**
 >>>Path to a file containing airfoil outline points or array of outline points.
 The first column contains x-coordinates and the second column contains y-coordinates, where the x-axis originates at the leading edge and points back along the chord line and the y-axis points up.
 If a file, it should be comma-delimited or space-delimited.
+The points should begin at the trailing edge, wrap around the leading edge, and then end at the trailing edge.
 The airfoil will automatically determine the ordering of the points (whether top first or bottom first).
+Cannot be specified along with "NACA".
 >>
 >>**"NACA" : str, optional**
 >>>NACA designation for the airfoil.
 If given, the airfoil will automatically generate outline points using the NACA equations.
 Can only be NACA 4-digit series.
 Cannot be specified along with "outline_points".